alextrem/red-diamond/README.md

 Audio preamplifier based on STM32F4 from STMicroelectronis and [Altera] (http://www.altera.com) FPGA as interface and digital signal processing engine.
 I know, implementing it with a Raspberry PI or Beagle Bone Black would make things much easier but its just for the pure joy of playing around with electronics and microcontrollers.

 The processor is using [ChibiOS] (http://www.chibios.org/dokuwiki/doku.php?id=start) as operating system and in future it is maybe able to decode and encode [MP3] (http://sourceforge.net/projects/mad/files/libmad/) files.
-The first steps will be to be able to read and configure the different devices
+The first steps will be to be able to read and configure the different devices.

 To build the software clone the repo, init and update the submodules and type: